Exploration-Lab/Label-Studio-Annotator-Control/index.md

 **NOTE:** Have removed the Synced Storage functionality.
 So that no user/annotator can sync the data to some different project, which might lead to a mess in the existing project.
 Have made some changes in the UI, for users to preview the data like videos, along with context videos in an easy & simple manner.

 #### 5. How to Use It?(Installation)
 To use this software we need to download the original label-studio code for the admin to create & manage his/her project.
-While for the public annotators, they need to install from the github repo [software_name]
+While for the public annotators, they need to install from the github repo Label-Studio-Annotator-Control.
 **Install Label-Studio(admin)**
 ```
 # Requires >=Python3.6, <3.9